 Disruptions occur regularly and every airline OCC has a sophisticated disruption management policy to mitigate the impact for travelers and crews.
 A single operations platform for all activities on the day-of-ops can enable airlines who operate as a group to flexibly respond to disruptions.
 Information sharing can be simplified if all group airlines have access to the same digital platform which is integrating all relevant operations data like reservations, load planning, flight planning, weather, maintenance, airport, passenger data, aircraft, crew, Air Traffic Control, station and hub data.

-Airline operations controllers worldwide discuss "Situational Awareness", but in their daily operations they insist on "seeing it all“ before taking a decision.
-But science has an explanation for why this isn't a good approach.
+Airline operations controllers worldwide discuss about "Situational Awareness", but in their daily operations they insist on "seeing it all“ before taking a decision.
+The question really is - Is this a good approach?

-The Operations Control Center (OCC), although invisible to passengers, manages several complex aspects of airline operations, such as the expensive fleet of modern and old aircraft, large number of crew members, detailed maintenance cycles, optimization of fuel burn, ATC communications, airport slots and so much more.
+An Operations Control Center (OCC) manages several complex aspects of airline operations, such as the expensive fleet of modern and old aircraft, large number of crew members, detailed maintenance cycles, optimization of fuel burn, ATC communications, airport slots and so much more.
 Unfortunately, most OCCs are powered by legacy IT systems that might result in airlines running a high risk of frequent and often expensive disruption in their services.
 The good news is, Modern IT systems with ‘Situational Awareness’, take a different path.
 By displaying only the relevant information, they reduce screen complexity, thus enabling users to understand the situation better and take the most appropriate decision.